-Applicants are required to name in their application a team member who is knowledgeable and skilled in supporting students from the priority population(s) representing the theme of the program (see V.2.B).
+Applicants are required to name in their application a team member who is knowledgeable and skilled in supporting students, and particularly those from tobacco priority population(s) (see V.2.B).
 This team member will implement a culturally appropriate scholar support program and will be involved in managing the other mentoring activities (see V.2.F).